GyroSuperintelligence/CGM/Docs/Foundations/CGM_DNA.md

     🗿  Constants of Nature = **frozen chirality memory**.

-    If you want to zoom into any bullet, e.g. derive the 10.5 bp/turn directly from α, β, γ, or express baroreflex latency as a gyrotriangle side length, just say the word and we’ll open that sub-file.
+    If we want to zoom into any bullet, e.g. derive the 10.5 bp/turn directly from α, β, γ, or express baroreflex latency as a gyrotriangle side length, just say the word and we’ll open that sub-file.